Charles de Foucauld

-Charles Eugène de Foucauld de Pontbriand, Viscount of Foucauld (15 September 1858 – 1 December 1916) was a French soldier, explorer, geographer, ethnographer, Catholic priest and hermit who lived among the Tuareg people in the Sahara in Algeria.
-He was assassinated in 1916.
-His inspiration and writings led to the founding of the Little Brothers of Jesus among other religious congregations.
-He was canonized by Pope Francis in 2022.
+Charles Eugène, vicomte de Foucauld de Pontbriand, (15 September 1858 – 1 December 1916), commonly known as Charles de Foucauld, was a French soldier, explorer, geographer, ethnographer, Catholic priest and hermit who lived among the Tuareg people in the Sahara in Algeria.
+He was murdered in 1916.
+His inspiration and writings led to the founding of a number of religious communities inspired by his example, such as the Little Brothers of Jesus.